thejuc/towers_dpca/README.md

 ## dpca_run_all.py

 This is a python script that will run all mice and all sessions.
-It will save PDFs of the raw dPCA traces and traces of the distances between trajectories.
+It will save PDFs of the raw dPCA trajectories and traces of the distances between trajectories.
 It will also save pickle files containing the raw distances.
-Each distance key in these pickle files is a list of numpy arrays of shape (n_neurons, n_time_bins).
+Each distance key in these pickle files is a list of numpy arrays of shape (n_trials, n_time_bins).
 Each list element corresponds to a session under the key 'mouse_date'.
 Also found in this pickle file is the fraction of trials in which the mouse performs correctly and is engaged (under 'pcorrect' and 'pengaged').
 Here, engaged is defined by when mice are in state 3 (this is the state in which the psychometric curve is 'normal').
 Further, the main and time PCs can be accessed in these pickle files and the names will depend on the type of dPCA run.